 Local assistance spending reported in the Updated Financial Plan is affected by the accounting treatment of State payments to the Sales Tax Asset Receivable Corporation (STARC).
 Pursuant to legislation enacted in FY 2017, New York City is remitting savings to the State from a 2014 refunding of STARC bonds, which are supported solely by the annual payment of State aid.
-The FY 2017 legislation specified that the money refunded from STARC could be received by the State as a miscellaneous receipt, or directed by the State to a State public authority to offset debt service costs on State-supported bonds.
-The Legislature authorized, via specific language in the STARC appropriation, that the STARC refunding money recouped from NYC be treated as an offset to State spending.
-The Updated Financial Plan reflects the offset in the calculation of FY 2019 State Operating Funds spending.
+The legislation specified that the money refunded from STARC could be received by the State as a miscellaneous receipt or directed by the State to a public authority to offset debt service costs on State-supported bonds.
+The Legislature authorized, via specific language in the STARC appropriation, that the STARC refunding money recouped from New York City be treated as an offset to State spending.
+The Updated Financial Plan reflects an offset to spending of \$170 million in FY 2019 and \$17 million in FY 2020.
 In prior years, the reimbursement money was reflected as a miscellaneous receipt.

-State Operations/Fringe Benefits
+State Operations